20 Ways Dermatologists Wake Up With Younger-Looking Skin

 Steam up your boudoir

 If your skin tends to be dry, using a humidifier at bedtime can help keep it hydrated and supple, says Dr. Kim.
 This is especially important during the winter when cold, dry air saps moisture from your skin.
 But since air conditioning can also dry out your dermis, adding moisture to the air via a humidifier can help keep skin glowing in summer too.
+(Facial steamer vs. facial humidifier: what’s the difference?)

 Stick to a single glass of wine